robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 [ *Celeste* ]

-Mara treated the “third rung” the way she treated everything else: as a variable you introduced on purpose, not a chaos you endured.
+Mara introduceded the 'third rung' in her customary way: as a design with purpose, not as chaos to be endured.

-The atelier looked almost ordinary now, if you ignored the wall of blocks and the ledger that had become a kind of second spine.
+The atelier had a professional edge now, if you ignored the wall of blocks and the ledger that had become a second spine.
 Labels had started appearing on everything: rolls of tape, drawers of grommets, the brown-card templates clipped and hung like tools instead of mysteries.

-Lauren had brought a box of index tabs and had started turning Mara’s hard ecosystem into something you could scale without losing your mind.
-Mara didn’t thank her.
-She left the tabs where they were and kept working, which was Mara’s version of endorsement.
+Lauren had brought a box of index tabs and had started turning Mara’s inflexible ecosystem into something you could scale.
+Mara left the tabs where they were and kept working, which was Mara’s version of endorsement.

+Charlie stood at the cutting table.
+I frowned, not in disapproval but in recalibration.

+His hair was brushed and secured in a neat ponytail, set higher than before—deliberate, not incidental—out of the way of testing.
+I saw the obvious influence of a maternal hand.

-Charlie stood at the cutting table with the stays pattern pinned and smoothed.
-Chalk in hand, shoulders down, breathing... almost calm.
+Before him, the stays pattern was pinned and smoothed.
+He stood chalk in hand, shoulders down, almost calm.

 Mara tapped the table.

 “Third rung,” she said, flat.